What is an Additional Need?

 Whatever your situation you may have a lot of different thoughts, feelings and worries.

-Finding out or realising your child will need extra support might feel hard.
-You and others who love your child may need some time to adjust to what this means for you all.
+Finding out or realising your child will need extra support is hard.
+You and others who love your child will have to adjust to what this means for you all.

 There are no wrong feelings.
 You might feel angry, sad, lonely and confused or you might feel strong, determined, and protective – maybe all on the same day.